Claire Roman

-Claire Roman (born Claire-Henrietta Emilia Chambaud, 25 March 1906 – 8 August 1941) was a French aviator.
+Claire Roman (born Claire-Henrietta Emilia Chambaud) (25 March 1906 – 8 August 1941) was a French aviator.
 In the 1930s she participated in speed races and broke world records for altitude and speed, and completed a long-distance flight to India.
 During World War II Roman served in the French Air Force and was captured by the Germans.
 She escaped and continued to fly until her death in 1941 as a passenger on a civilian flight which crashed in bad weather.

 Early years

-Claire-Henrietta Emilia Chambaud was born in Mulhouse.
-She was sent to England at the age of 16 to learn the English language, and on her return to France studied philosophy at Sorbonne University.
+Claire-Henrietta Emilia Chambaud was born in Mulhouse, Grand Est, France on 25 March 1906, Louise (née Schwartz) and Paul Chambaud, an industrialist.
+Her maternal uncle Henri Schwartz ran a woollen mill in Mulhouse but was murdered in front of his factory, after which her father took it over.
+She was sent to England at the age of 16 to learn the English language, and on her return to France studied philosophy at the Sorbonne University.
 She also studied nursing, graduating in 1927.

 Adult life

 In 1929 Roman married Serge Roman, a veteran of World War I. He committed suicide in March 1932, and Roman joined the International Red Cross Movement as a nurse.
 She was assigned to Meknes, Morocco, where she became fascinated with aviation, and in November 1932 she earned her pilot's licence.